Darnell Keith Washington: Trial and sentencing

-Since both were found in possession of Ko's vehicle, an immediate link was distinguished between the couple and her murder.
-On December 7, 2012, Darnell and Tania made their first court appearances, with both their charges ranging from the auto-thefts and the first-degree murder of Ko.
+Since the pair were found in possession of Ko's vehicle, an immediate link was distinguished between the couple and her murder.
+On December 7, 2012, Darnell and Tania made their first court appearances, with charges ranging from the auto thefts to the first-degree murder of Ko.
 Both pleaded not guilty.
-They were also charged with the jailbreak that lead to the crime spree and the attempted murder of Marquez.
+They were also charged with the jailbreak that lead to the crime spree, and with the attempted murder of Marquez.
 While awaiting trial, Darnell attempted another escape, carving out his cell window and making a rope out of his bedsheets, but was unable to make it out.

 Darnell's trial began in August 2016.
 Tania accepted a plea from authorities, pleading guilty to voluntary manslaughter, and was sentenced to 23 years and 4 months in prison.
 She agreed to testify against her husband during his trial.
 During the trial, the defense attempted to sway the jury that it was Tania who killed Ko, presenting evidence that Ko's killer was most likely in a panic, which did not match up with what was known about Darnell's personality.
 The prosecution, on the other hand, refuted this claim and presented the knife that was used to kill Ko, which was found to have contained Darnell's DNA on it.
 In September 2016, the jury found Darnell guilty of Ko's murder, on the basis of which two months later he was sentenced to death.